goldmundchen/blog/_posts/2022-06-20-a-time-before-machine-2.md

 <p>
 Society has nothing I want, and whether that's boon or bane<br>
-I have little interest in money, pleasure, respect or fame<br>
+I have zero interest in money, pleasure, respect or fame<br>
 I don't want that pathetic thing that passes for power<br>
 I behold the lilies in the field, take what's ours, revenge is sour<br>
 </p><p>